 - New York’s Empire City Motorcycle Club was founded in 1964.

 - The 69-Club in London was founded in 1965.

 - Similar clubs emerged in other cities including Amsterdam and Berlin during the 1960’s.

-During the 1950’s through the mid-1970’s gay leather bars, like other gay bars, were subject to sudden raids by the police to satisfy political interests, depending on state laws.
-By the mid 1960’s some began to challenge these raids:
+During the 1950’s through the mid-1970’s gay leather bars, like other gay bars and popular gay hangouts, were subject to sudden raids by the police to satisfy political interests, depending on state laws.
+By the mid 1960’s some patrons and bar owners began to challenge these raids:

 - June 28, 1969, four plainclothes policemen, two patrol officers and two detectives raided the Stonewall Inn in Greenwich Village, New York City when 205 people were in the bar.
 Some bar patrons refused to provide identification, prompting police to kick and beat people.
 A crowd began to grow outside.
 A female patron was hit on the head with a nightstick and shoved into the police wagon, leading to a crown rebellion which turned violent and forced the police to retreat into the Stonewall Inn for several hours.
 The rebellion lasted for several days.

 - August 20, 1972, a dozen police raided a HELP (Homophile Effort for Legal Protection) monthly fundraiser at the Black Pipe, a Los Angeles area leather bar, arresting 21 men.
 HELP president Larry Townsend is among those arrested.
 The police were surprised when the organization fought back.